Deshaun Watson Starts for Browns in Preseason, Appeal Decision Still to Come

-Watson starts for Browns in preseason, makes first public apology originally appeared on NBC Sports Chicago
+Watson starts for Browns in preseason, makes first public apology originally appeared on NBC Sports Washington

 Deshaun Watson took the field tonight in an NFL game – albeit a preseason one – for the first time since Week 17 of the 2020 season.